Slovenia in the Eurovision Song Contest 2019: Competing entries

 Artists and composers were able to submit their entries to the broadcaster between 9 November 2018 and 14 December 2018.
 103 entries were received by the broadcaster during the submission period.
-An expert committee consisting of Lea Sirk (singer-songwriter and 2018 Slovenian Eurovision entrant), Mojca Menart (Head of the publishing business of ZKP RTV SLO), Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) and Žiga Klančar (music editor for Radio Val 202) selected ten artists and songs for the competition from the received submissions.
+An expert committee consisting of Lea Sirk (2018 Slovenian Eurovision entrant), Mojca Menart (Head of ZKP RTV Slovenija), Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) and Žiga Klančar (music editor for Radio Val 202) selected ten artists and songs for the competition from the received submissions.
 The competing artists were announced on 27 December 2018.
-Among the competing artists was former Slovenian Junior Eurovision contestants Ula Ložar who represented Slovenia in 2014.
+Among the competing artists was former Slovenian Junior Eurovision contestant Ula Ložar who represented Slovenia in 2014.

 Final

-EMA 2019 took place on 16 February 2019 at the RTV Slovenija Studio 1 in Ljubljana, hosted by Ajda Smrekar.
-In addition to the performances of the competing entries, Smaal Tokk, Inot and Lea Sirk performed as guests.
-An online backstage broadcast at RTV 's official website also occurred concurrently with the competition, which was hosted by Tanja Kocman and Rok Bohinc.
+EMA 2019 took place on 16 February 2019.
+In addition to the performances of the competing entries, Smaal Tokk, Inot and 2018 Slovenian Eurovision entrant Lea Sirk performed as guests.
 The winner was selected over two rounds of voting.
 In the first round, a three-member jury panel selected two entries to proceed to the second round.
-The jury consisted of Lea Sirk, Darja Švajger (singer, vocal coach and 1995 and 1999 Slovenian Eurovision entrant) and Vladimir Graić (composer of Serbia's winning Eurovision entry "Molitva" in 2007).
-In the second round, a public vote selected "Sebi" performed by Zala Kralj and Gašper Šantl as the winner.
+The jury consisted of Lea Sirk, Darja Švajger (1995 and 1999 Slovenian Eurovision entrant) and Vladimir Graić (composer of Serbia's winning Eurovision entry "Molitva" in 2007).
+In the second round, a public televote selected "Sebi" performed by Zala Kralj and Gašper Šantl as the winner.